How to Design an Employee Benefits Program That Works for Your Business

 Essential Benefits

-When we talk about essential benefits, we are not talking about the ones that are mandated by law.
+When we talk about essential benefits, we are not talking about the ones mandated by law.
 Those are required benefits.
 An essential benefit would be something like health insurance.

-While health insurance is required for companies that have more than 50 employees, almost any company that wants to attract great employees will offer health insurance, even if they aren’t required to do so.
+While health insurance is required for companies with more than 50 employees, almost any company that wants to attract great employees will offer it, even if it isn’t required to do so.
 The same goes for life insurance, disability insurance (which is required by law in several US states), and retirement plans.

 Secondary/Optional Benefits